AcalaNetwork/hardhat-tutorials/upgradeable-greeter/README.md

 ```

 To ease the deploy procedure and not have to call two scripts, we can add the `clean` script to the
-etploymen ones.
+deployment ones.
 The deploy scripts should be updated to look like this:

 ```json
     "deploy-mandala": "yarn clean && hardhat run scripts/deploy.js --network mandala",